 Explore on Interactive Map

-Aug 22, 1531·Kingdom of Poland victory·land·forest and open field
+Aug 22, 1531·Kingdom of Poland victory·land battle·forest and open field·Exact site

 Background

-In 1490, Stephen III of Moldavia conquered Pokutia, detaching it from the Polish kingdom.
+In 1490, Stephen III of Moldova conquered Pokutia, detaching it from the Polish kingdom.
 He tried to have the land recognized as his and was supported by the Kingdom of Hungary.
 After Stephen's death (1504), the land was retaken by the Poles.
 Between 1529 and 1530, the Moldavians campaigned in Pokutia.
-Since Moldavia was a vassal state to the Porte, King Sigismund I the Old sent a letter to Sultan Suleiman the Magnificent to ask him where he stood on the conflict.
+Since Moldova was a vassal state to the Porte, King Sigismund I the Old sent a letter to Sultan Suleiman the Magnificent to ask him where he stood on the conflict.
 The Sultan replied that the Poles were allowed to battle in the disputed Pokutia, but were not permitted to set foot on Moldavian soil, as that would be seen as a declaration of war on the Ottomans.
 This restriction was disadvantageous to the Poles, mainly because of the greater mobility of the Moldavian troops.
 The Poles were led by the Crown Hetman of Hired Soldiers, Jan Tarnowski, to lead the army, as the Polish Parliament voted to raise taxes on their serfs in order to recruit mercenary soldiers.
 Tarnowski was given 4,800 cavalry, 1,200 infantry, 12 cannon, and a Tabor wagon train of unknown size.

 Forces Engaged

-Petru Rareş (1527-1538, 1541-1546).
+Historical photograph relating to the Battle of Obertyn (1531): Petru Rareş (1527-1538, 1541-1546).
 A follower of the Slavonic church and culture, he applied the policy of strengthening the central power, an anti-Turkish policy with the support of minor boyars and

 Petru Rareş (1527-1538, 1541-1546).
 A follower of the Slavonic church and culture, he applied the policy of strengthening the central power, an anti-Turkish policy with the support of minor boyars and (c.
 1995) — Post of Moldova.
 Public domain.